the way of Helcim

 Leadership and management are often used interchangeably, but they are two different concepts.
 A manager must be a leader, but a leader is not always a manager.

 At Helcim, we believe that first and foremost a leader is someone that builds up the people around them and positively impacts more than their role and their immediate responsibilities.
-This is not something that requires direct reports nor a management title, but instead is something that should be reflected in everyone's work.
-A leader:
+This is not something that requires direct reports nor a management title, but instead is something that should be aspired to by everyone.

 Leaders are the north star of the people around them.
 They provide guidance and their actions serve as a constant reference point for our values.
 Every single team member at Helcim benefits from the great leaders all around them, and not just their managers.
-Being a bottom-up organization, we must all be contributing to helping and amplifying one another so that we can all keep progressing forward.
+Being a bottom-up organization, we must all strive to become leaders that the next generation can look up to.

 Every single person at Helcim needs to strive to become a leader.
 This doesn't mean that everyone needs to be a manager with direct reports, but we expect everyone to cultivate their leadership traits and the impact that they have on the people around them.